Point Wilson, Victoria: Explosives

 transport ordnance and explosives from Europe and the United States to Australia, where they are offloaded at facilities including Point Wilson.

 1994 saw the East Coast Armaments Complex proposal made by the Commonwealth of Australia, which involved the upgrade of the facility to handle the loading of explosives to naval ships.
 The proposal was deferred, although the facility continues to handle the import of explosives for the defence forces.

 Chemicals

 ICI proposed a chloralkali-based petrochemical complex for Point Wilson in the 1970s.
 This proposal did not succeed.

 The Victorian State Government in 1994 proposed that the Coode Island bulk liquid chemical storage facility be relocated to the adjacent Point Lillias.
 The proposal was dropped in June 1997.

-Weather station
+Climate

+Point Wilson possesses an oceanic climate (Köppen: Cfb), with tepid summers and mild winters.
+Average maxima vary from 23.3 C in January to 12.9 C in July while average minima fluctuate between 16.4 C in January and 7.7 C in July.
+Extreme temperatures have ranged from 40.7 C on 25 January 2003 to -1.1 C on 26 February 1994.

 Point Wilson is the location of a Bureau of Meteorology weather station that opened in 1990.

 Culture

 Some of the shooting locations featured in the film Mad Max are on Point Wilson Road.